NYU ITP, Spring 2025. Instructor: Allison Parrish. Send me an e-mail.

 I ask that everyone close their laptops and give full attention to their peers during student presentations (unless dictated otherwise for accessibility reasons on an individual basis).
 While I’m presenting, I expect you’ll be taking notes or following along on your laptop, which is fine.

-Large language models do not produce facts, and anything fact-like that they seem to produce is cut off from the chain of provenance that lets us verify information and participate in discourse with others involved in the topic area.
+Consider that large language models do not produce facts, and anything fact-like that they seem to produce is cut off from the chain of provenance that lets us verify information and participate in discourse with others involved in the topic area at hand.
 If a large language model “says” something, you always need to actually find out if it’s true.

 Also: here in the roaring ’20s, we’ve been living with generative tools for some time, and the fact that something was produced from a generative model no longer automatically makes it interesting.